 Microsoft Windows Server 2019

 While configuring a root password for open source appliances is optional and not recommended, it is mandatory in Windows appliances.
+This password must comply Microsoft password complexity requirements, which means at least 8 characters including upper and lower case letters, numbers and special characters.
+If the specified password does not comply these requirements, it will default to HypCXWindows@123.

 Open Source Appliances